Staraya Ladoga House of Creativity: History

-The paintings were exposed in the largest exhibitions in 1960-1980s. and later in retrospective exhibitions of Soviet art.
-The main museums, Russian and foreign collectors became owners of this painting.
-Also it became a base of an extensive fount of painting, graphics and sculpture of the museum "Staraya Ladoga".
+The paintings were exhibited in the largest exhibitions in the 1960s-1980s, and later in retrospective exhibitions of Soviet art.
+In the main museums, Russian and foreign collectors became owners of this painting.
+It became the base of an extensive collection of paintings, graphics, and sculptures of the museum "Staraya Ladoga".

 Following the dissolution of the Soviet Union and liquidation of the Art Foundation at the beginning of the 1990s, the House of Creativity lost its financial support and was closed.
 Since 2003, when the 1250th anniversary of Staraya Ladoga was celebrated, public efforts to revive it have been intensified.